Kentico/xperience-zapier-cli/README.md

 ### Triggers

-- __Catch Xperience Webhook__: Triggers when a POST request is sent from your Xperience CMS/MVC application.
+- __Catch Xperience Webhook__: Triggers when a POST request is sent from your Xperience Portal Engine/.NET Core application.
 Requires the [NuGet packages](#installing-the-packages-in-xperience) to be installed on the project.

 ### Actions